unicornlaunching/hackgpt/how_might_we_bring_AI_in_house.md

 - What should be kept in-house
 - What doesn't need to be kept in-house

-For more information about how to tackel this challenge - and it will be a challenge you'll fail to conquer in the end.
+For more information about how to tackle this challenge - and it will be a challenge, come to the Hackathon.

-But at least you'll be compliant.
+Protecting your data will be a challenge you'll fail to conquer in the end....but that doesn't mean you can't be compliant :P